-The prevalence of Echinococcus multilocularis was based on PCR analysis of faecal samples from 536 red foxes (Vulpes vulpes) and 34 grey wolves (Canis lupus) collected during the licensed fox-hunting season in 2018.
-None of the samples tested positive for E. multilocularis by which we deduce that the prevalence in carnivore hosts (foxes and wolves) were below 1% with at a confidence level of at least 95%.
+The prevalence of Echinococcus multilocularis was based on PCR analysis of faecal samples from 541 red foxes (Vulpes vulpes) collected during the licensed fox-hunting season in 2019 and 18 grey wolves (Canis lupus) killed in 2019.
+None of the samples tested positive for E. multilocularis, documenting that the prevalence in carnivore hosts (foxes and wolves) were below 1% at a confidence level of at least 95%.